Hi. I'm Sebastian.

 Photography Landscapes

-Living and traveling in Michigan provides ample opportunities to take pictures of the beautiful landscape.
+Living and traveling in Michigan provided ample opportunities to take pictures of the beautiful landscape.
 Especially fall and winter present a plethora of possibilities when traveling Up North if you don't mind a crisp cold day.

 Joining the Mid Michigan Photography Club was not only a great opportunity to meet people who are passionate about photography but to get out, shoot, and discover new places in the greater Lansing area.